NZMinusDev/TOXIN/README.md

 You can see additional explanation [here](https://en.bem.info/methodology/redefinition-levels/).

-The order of redefinition levels is as follows: library -> common -> thematic* -> experimental*.
+The order of redefinition levels is as follows: layouts -> library -> common -> thematic* -> experimental*.

 _\* - inside the directories, there are additional folders for each individual redefinition sublevel.
 To connect them, you need to modify webpack.config_.